 - 1. Fundamentals of Computer Network: Use basic networking commands in Linux (ping, tracert, nslookup, netstat, ARP, RARP, ip, ifconfig, dig, route) - a.
 Set up multiple IP addresses on a single LAN. - b.
 Using netstat and route commands of Linux, do the following: - 1.
 View current routing table - 2.
 Add and delete routes - 3.
 Change default gateway - 2.
 Simulation of Network Topology: Installation of packet Tracer and implement simple network Topologies.
 Subnet design using Packet Tracer - 3.
-Basics of Network simulation with different Protocols: Installation and configuration of NS2. - a.
+Basics of Network simulation with different Protocols:

+Installation and configuration of NS2.

+- a.
 Introduction to Tcl Hello Programming - b.
 Number of nodes and physical layer configuration - c.
-Simulation of traffic using TCP and UDP - 4.
-Graphical simulation of a network with static and Dynamic Routing Protocols (Distance Vector/ Link State Routing/OSPF/RIP) and traffic consideration using NS2 or Packet Tracer. - 5.
-Error detection and correction protocols: CRC/ Hamming code implementation. - 6.
-Data Link Control Protocols Simulation: Stop and wait protocol/ sliding window (selective repeat / Go back N) - 7.
+Graphical simulation of network with Routing Protocols (Distance Vector/ Link State Routing) and traffic consideration (TCP, UDP) using NAM. - 4.
+Error detection and correction protocols: CRC/ Hamming code implementation. - 5.
+Data Link Control Protocols Simulation: Stop and wait protocol/ sliding window (selective repeat / Go back N) - 6.
 Application layer protocols implementation: - a.
 Perform File Transfer and Access using FTP - b.
-Perform Remote login using Telnet server - 8.
-Socket Programming: Socket programming using TCP or UDP - 9.
-Study packet capturing and header formats of all layers protocols using Wireshark
+Perform Remote login using Telnet server - 7.
+Socket Programming: Socket programming using TCP or UDP

 - A. Internal Assessment (IA): Two class tests of 40 marks each.
 The first class test is to be conducted when approx. 40% syllabus is completed and the second class test when an additional 35% syllabus is completed.
-Duration of each test shall be one and a half hours. - B. End Semester Theory Examination: In question, paper weightage of each module will be proportional to the number of respective lecture hours as mentioned in the syllabus. - 1.
+Duration of each test shall be one and half hour. - B. End Semester Theory Examination: In question, paper weightage of each module will be proportional to the number of respective lecture hours as mentioned in the syllabus. - 1.
 Question paper will consist of 3 questions, each carrying 20 marks. - 2.
 Question number 1 will be compulsory and based on maximum contents of the syllabus - 3.
 Remaining questions will be mixed in nature (for example, if Q.2 has part (a) from module 3 then part (b) will be from other than module 3.) - 4.
 Total three questions need to be solved. - 6.
-Practical/ Oral Assessment: A Practical / Oral exam will be held based on the above syllabus.
-The final certification and acceptance of TW ensures the satisfactory performance of laboratory work and minimum passing in the TW. - A. Term Work: Term Work shall consist of at least 10 experiments based on the above list.
-Also Term work Journal must include at least 2 assignments based on the topics mentioned in the theory as well as lab syllabus. - B. Term Work Marks: 25 Marks (Total marks) = 10 Marks (Experiment) + 10 Marks (Assignments) + 5 Marks (Attendance)
+Practical Assessment: A Practical / Oral exam will be held based on the above syllabus.
+The final certification and acceptance of TW ensures the satisfactory performance of laboratory work and minimum passing in the TW. - A. Term Work: Term Work shall consist of practicals based on the above list.
+Also Term work Journal must include at least 2 assignments based on the topics mentioned in the syllabus. - B. Term Work Marks: 25 Marks (Total marks) = 15 Marks (Experiment) + 5 Marks (Assignments) + 5 Marks (Attendance)